Dan Chamizer: Educational projects

 Chamizer developed the "Teaching through Riddles" educational method, where imaginative-associative riddles characterized by playful wit, wild leaps of imagination and outlandish word association became part of the approved national teaching curriculum in Israeli schools.
 To date, over half a million students have taken an active part in projects based around Chamizer riddles.

 Chamizer sees his riddles as tools for encouraging inventive thinking.
 He explains the purpose of the method as follows: "The imaginative-associative riddle, like many of life’s problems, has endless solutions.
 Therefore, finding the correct approach to solving one, offers a perfect simulation for other life challenges that demand a creative input."

 The method lends legitimacy to unconventional thinking and unmediated means, stimulating curiosity, creativity, enthusiasm and competitiveness.
-The coveted cash prize goes to the player who manages to "enter the riddler’s head," but much credit is also given for improvisation, initiative, creative thinking, teamwork, leadership, focus, openness, self-confidence and courage – and these are the qualities that truly matter.
+The cash prize goes to the player who "enter[s] the riddler’s head," but credit is also given for improvisation, initiative, creative thinking, teamwork, leadership, focus, openness, self-confidence and courage.
 In his words: "My aim is to instill an alternative way of acquiring study skills and assimilating knowledge."

 In 2010, Chamizer established the National Riddle Archive, a dynamic online database of imaginative-associative riddles) in association with The Kibbutzim College of Education and the Teachers' Union in Israel.
 Designed to be used as a teaching resource, facilitating both formal and informal learning, the archive is aimed at professional educators and linked to study topics outlined in the national curriculum.

 Examples of projects using the ‘Chamizer education method’: